ZanabrE/loanqualifier/README.md

 This application will be in Java.

-This program will ask the user for salary and years of the job to qualify for the loan the user is asking.
+This program will ask the user for salary and years of the job if the user qualify for the loan.

-## Successed Loaded

-This is the beginning after cloning my file.
+## Loan Qualifier App in HTML5, CSS3, and JavaScript.

+I going to see what else can be added them I will create the same app on HTML5,
+CSS3, and Javascript.